 - Other terms and conditions may apply – each request is judged on a case-by-case basis and may not be able to be accommodated.

-- I may change this offering without notice, including withdrawing the option.
+- I may change this offering at any time without notice, including withdrawing the option.

 That’s really it!
 Please check the info & pricing guide that you’ve been sent to check the current pricing for our photography services.